MoneySavingExpert.com homepage

 In November my insurance was £1,200.
 Now, with a little help from turning 25, I have done a mid-year price check and it's £230!
 Miriam

-How do I cancel my car insurance?
+How do I cancel car insurance?

 The provider should then outline any fees it'll charge, and if anything else needs to be done – for example, if you need to follow up in writing.

-Cancelling if you pay monthly
+Cancelling car insurance if you make monthly payments

+IMPORTANT.
 If you are cancelling your old policy, make sure you have a new one that starts as soon as your old policy ends.
 Never leave your car uninsured.

 If you've not made a claim you're very likely to get at least a partial refund if you cancel your car insurance.
 How much you get back depends on when you decide to end your policy: